YaannAugusto/Todo/README.md

-# Todo
+# A example to Todo App.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.1.3.
+This project was done with Angular.js.

 ## Development server